araobp/pic-mcu/README.md

-# PIC16F1 as measuring instrument for learning Physics
+# PIC16F1 as measuring instruments for learning Physics

 ## Background